 ニック・ウォーカー Nick Walker

 Nick Walker is an artist from Bristol, UK, best known for works featuring a bowler-hatted gentleman named Vandal.
-A key figure in the stencil graffiti movement of the 1980s, he is said to have influenced Banksy.
+A key figure in the stenciled graffiti movement of the 1980s, he is said to have influenced Banksy.
 Walker rose to prominence in the late 2000s, with his early signature piece Moona Lisa drawing widespread attention after selling for a high price at auction, further boosting his popularity.
 With a global fan base, he receives commissions from around the world, and his works can be seen in urban environments in New York, Paris, and Norway.
 He also recreated New York graffiti-covered streetscapes for Stanley Kubrick’s 1999 film Eyes Wide Shut.

 In collaboration with the Adachi Institute of Woodcut Prints, Walker produced three woodcut prints, including his take on Mount Fuji as well as his signature characters Vandal and Mona Simpson.